vi/websocat/doc.md

 Note that port is typically unpredictable.
 Use --socks5-bind-script option to know the port.
 See an example in moreexamples.md for more thorough example.

+### `crypto:`

+Internal name for --dump-spec: Crypto

+[A] Encrypts written messages and decryptes (and verifies) read messages with a static key, using ChaCha20-Poly1305 algorithm.

+Do not not use in stream mode - packet boundaries are significant.

+Assocated --crypto-key option accepts the following prefixes:

+- `file:` prefix means that Websocat should read 32-byte file and use it as a key.
+- `base64:` prefix means the rest of the value is base64-encoded 32-byte buffer
+- `pwd:` means Websocat should use argon2 derivation from the specified password as a key

+Use `--crypto-reverse` option to swap encryption and decryption.

+Note that `crypto:` specifier is absent in usual Websocat builds.
+You may need to build Websocat from source code with `--features=crypto_peer` for it to be available.